Ridhiparashar/Mobile-Data-Dashboard/README.md

 This repository contains a dynamic and interactive dashboard visualizing key metrics for mobile sales performance.
 Built with Power BI  ,this dashboard provides comprehensive insights into sales trends, customer behavior, and product performance.

 ## 2. Tech stack
-the dashboard was built with the following tools and technologies:
+The Dashboard was built with the following Tools and Technologies:

 -> POWER BI DESKTOP:-main data visualisation platform used for report creation.